 How to Compare Forex Brokers?

-Forex traders are all trying to find the best broker in the world, and this can be a hard task.
-There are lots of different brokers, and the trading conditions are always trading.
-In order to compare brokers, you need to know what makes brokers different technically, and then from that shortlist find one that suits you best.
+There are a lot of different brokers, and their trading conditions are always trading.
+To compare brokers, you need to know what makes brokers different technically, and then from that shortlist find one that suits you best.
 We only feature brokers we believe are suitable for the trader, so we have already started that shortlist for you.
 We have strict editorial guidelines for reviewing brokers that can be reviewed on our about us page.

-Things I don’t worry about when choosing a broker.
+Things not to worry about when choosing a broker.

 - You don’t need 3000:1 leverage on your account if you have some sense of risk management.
 You probably are only going to use up to 100:1 leverage for most of your trades, so don’t be attracted to the broker with the highest leverage.

 - Minimum deposit.
-If you are going to use leverage on your trades, you need to make a deposit that will allow you to hold the position open without you broker closing it for you.
+If you are going to use leverage on your trades, you need to make a deposit that will allow you to hold the position open without your broker closing it for you.
 Brokers will close your trades in a margin call if you don’t have the funds in your account to protect against a loss.
-So, brokers with low minimum deposits are not better than those with larger ones.
+So, brokers with low minimum deposits are not better than those with $200 minimums.

 There are three types of brokers, of which ECN is one, each with different trading conditions offered.
 For more details on top-rated ECN brokers read this.